-The framework, outlined in Table 5, incorporates six core components and exceeds conventional media system classifications by integrating a variety of dimensions, including modes (e.g. Mazzoli, 2021; Wayne & Castro, 2020), institutions (Csordás & Gálik, 2024; Danescu, 2021), levels (Saurwein & Spencer-Smith, 2020), stakeholders (Flew et al., 2021; Vlassis, 2022), mechanisms (Buriak & Weber, 2023), and products (Labafi et al., 2022).
+The framework, outlined in Table 5, incorporates six core components and exceeds conventional media system classifications by integrating a variety of dimensions, including modes (Mazzoli, 2021; Wayne & Castro, 2020), institutions (Csordás & Gálik, 2024; Danescu, 2021), levels (Saurwein & Spencer-Smith, 2020), stakeholders (Flew et al., 2021; Vlassis, 2022), mechanisms (Buriak & Weber, 2023) and products (Labafi, Darvishi & Moghadamzadeh, 2022).
 Each component is further broken down into specific subcategories to capture the multifaceted nature of media governance.
 The integration of scholarly insights and practical components positions this framework as a valuable tool for both academic inquiry and policy development, ensuring that media governance continues to evolve in response to societal needs and its implications for democracy.

 Media governance as a social process